SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Results

-To investigate how synthetic supervision can further push the limits of zero-shot transfer, we evaluate SynFlow-4k in combination with UniFlow~\cite{li2025uniflowzeroshotlidarscene}: a state-of-the-art model pre-trained on a massive union of real-world datasets (Argo-v2, nuScenes, and Waymo).
+\paragraph{\textbf{Synthetic-Real Complementarity.}} To investigate how synthetic supervision can further push the limits of zero-shot transfer, we evaluate SynFlow-4k in combination with UniFlow~\cite{li2025uniflowzeroshotlidarscene}: a state-of-the-art model pre-trained on a massive union of real-world datasets (Argo-v2, nuScenes, and Waymo).
 This experiment tests whether synthetic data is merely a ``low-cost substitute'' for real labels or an orthogonal source of knowledge (Tab.~\ref{tab:analysis_uniflow}).
 We find that combining both sources (0.263) consistently outperforms either individual model, yielding a striking 37\% improvement in the PED. category (0.398 $\to$ 0.251).
-This massive gain suggests that even mega-scale real datasets lack the kinematic density needed for small, dynamic agents.
-While UniFlow captures authentic sensor characteristics (e.g., beam distributions and occlusions), SynFlow-4k contributes dense, oracle kinematics for ``long-tail'' interactions that are notoriously sparse in real-world logs.
-Ultimately, these results demonstrate that synthetic and real-world pre-training are highly complementary: simulation provides the fundamental motion ``rules'', while real data provides the sensor ``realism''.
+This large gain suggests that even mega-scale real datasets lack the kinematic density needed for small, dynamic agents.
+While UniFlow captures real sensor characteristics (e.g., beam layouts, range-dependent sparsity, and measurement noise), SynFlow-4k contributes dense, oracle kinematics for ``long-tail'' interactions that are rarely seen in real-world logs.
+These results demonstrate that synthetic and real-world pre-training are highly complementary: simulation provides the fundamental motion ``rules'', while real data provides the sensor ``realism''.